Skip to main content

 player.delegate = self;

-Changes in player state can be received by implementing the following in a registered listener/delegate:
+Receive changes in player state by implementing the following method in a registered listener or delegate:

 func playerStateDidChange(state: PlayerState) {